japanistry.com

 Take the following as an example:

-This would sound far more better as two clauses rather than individual sentences.
+This would sound far better as two clauses rather than individual sentences.
 We can join them using the te form of the verb “to meet”.

-Today I met a high school friend and we had lunch together in Shinjuku. |
+Today I met a high school friend, and we had lunch together in Shinjuku.

-Firstly, note that the te form also dictates the chronological order of events—first you met your friend then you had lunch.
+Firstly, note that the te form also dictates the chronological order of events—first you met your friend, and then you had lunch.
 Secondly, note that the tense of the entire sentence is determined only by the final verb.
 In English, for each individual clause in the sentence we need to adjust the tense of the verb accordingly.

 Nor are we limited to using the te form only once.
 Overuse, however, sounds just as unnatural in Japanese as it does in English.

-Today, I woke up, then I went to school, then I took a class, then I went home. |
+Today, I woke up, and then I went to school, and then I took a class, and then I went home.

 Using the te form of the verb “to hold” with the verbs “to go” and “to come” we can create the verbs “to take” and “to bring”.